simonteozw/tp/docs/UserGuide.md

 Format: `M delete m/MODULE_CODE`

 Examples: `M delete m/CS2100`

+:information_source: When you delete a module, the contacts associated with that module will **not** be deleted.
+The tag will also not be edited in any way.

 :warning: When you delete a module, the app will delete all of its related tasks & lessons, so check twice before you delete them!